 Mark Lawrenson states his prediction for Leicester City v Liverpool FC

-Mark Lawrenson is backing Liverpool FC to secure a point in a 1-1 draw with Leicester City at the King Power Stadium at Saturday lunchtime.
+Mark Lawrenson is backing Liverpool FC to secure a 2-0 win against Leicester City at the King Power Stadium on Tuesday night.

 The Reds weren’t in action on Boxing Day after their clash against Leeds United was postponed due to coronavirus.

 Liverpool FC will start Tuesday in second position in the Premier League table and six points adrift of leaders Manchester City after the Citizens were 6-3 winners against Leicester on Sunday.

 Jurgen Klopp’s side were held to a 2-2 draw with Tottenham Hotspur in their last top-flight outing as they lost ground on Manchester City in the Premier League title race.

 The Merseyside outfit are unbeaten in their last seven Premier League games since a 3-2 defeat by West Ham at the London Stadium back in November.

 Leicester have only managed to win two of their last six top-flight fixtures to leave Brendan Rodgers and his Foxes squad in 11th position in the table.

 The Foxes have struggled to build upon their FA Cup success and challenge for a top-four finish in the current campaign.

 BBC Sport pundit Lawrenson is predicting that Liverpool FC will secure a 2-0 win against Leicester on Tuesday night.

 “Leicester were fine going forward against Manchester City on Sunday, but they were wide open at the back,” Lawrenson told BBC Sport.